1. I want to learn more about rural medicine. How can I get some experience working with rural patients and doctors?

 8. I'm interested in rural medicine and want to meet rural doctors.
 Can you introduce me to some?

 Rural conferences are a great way to meet rural physicians from BC and across Canada.
 The Society of Rural Physicians of Canada hosts an annual “Rural and Remote Medicine Course” each year that is well attended by rural doctors from across the country.
-RCCbc hosts an annual gathering for BC’s rural physicians, the Rural Emergency Continuity of Care (RECC) conference.
+RCCbc hosts an annual gathering for BC’s rural physicians, the BC Rural Health Conference (RHC).
 We strongly recommend that medical students and residents wishing to network with rural doctors attend these conferences.
 REAP sponsors medical students and residents to attend national and provincial rural focused medical conferences each year.
 Students are selected from the UBC Family Medicine Interest Group meetings.

 9. Are there any mentorship programs available for medical students?